Glenda Kozlowski: Journalism

 Kozlowski began her journalism career in 1992, invited by the journalist Gilberto Conde to present the program 360, from the channel Top Sport - which later became Sportv.
 In the program, interviewed the Brazilian men's volleyball team, which had just won the gold medal at the 1992 Barcelona Summer Olympics, soccer player Zico, among others.

 Kozlowski came to Rede Globo in 1996 to host the show Esporte Espetacular alongside reporter Clayton Conservani.
 She made several special reports for the station's sports programs, among them, practicing surfing on a river in Amapá and live bungee jumping.
 Participated in his first international coverage by Globo in the 2000 Sydney Summer Olympics.
 In 2001, she returned to the Esporte Espetacular presentation, this time beside the reporter Tino Marcos.

 In 2003, Kozlowski began to display the local Globo Esporte block in São Paulo.
-In 2009, she led for the first time, along with Cleber Machado, the transmission of the parades of the samba schools of the panel of Rio de Janeiro.
+In 2009, she led for the first time, along with Cléber Machado, the transmission of the parades of the samba schools of the panel of Rio de Janeiro.
 In 2010, she will be the main host of the second season the Brazilian stunt/dare reality television show Hipertensão, which is scheduled to premiere September, 2010.

 In 2013, Kozlowski was the post-race interviewer at the Formula One 2013 Brazilian Grand Prix, interviewing Sebastian Vettel, Mark Webber and Fernando Alonso on the podium.
 It was Webber's last Formula 1 grand prix before retirement.